feather-game-engine/feather/README.md

 ## Building

-The project uses SCons as it's buildsystem.
+The project uses SCons as its buildsystem.
 Just run scons and it should compile fine.
 You can install scons through pip if you don't have it.

 ## Funding & Sponsors